Greying hair? Thinning locks? Dry or brittle tresses? Just like your skin, your hair changes as you age.

 Protect your head from the sun

-Grey hair is more vulnerable to damage from UV rays, according to a 2018 review by the USA’s Mayo Clinic,15
+Grey hair is more vulnerable to damage from UV rays, according to a 2018 review by the USA’s Mayo Clinic, while thinning hair offers less sun protection for your scalp.15

 Conditioner can strengthen the cuticles lining the outside of the hair follicle, and protect them not just from the sun, but wind and humidity too, which can also damage greying hair.16